-- The list of items that comes under the Act include fertilisers, drugs, edible oils and pulses, petroleum and petroleum products.
+- The list of items that comes under the Act include fertilizers, drugs, edible oils and pulses, petroleum, and petroleum products.

 - The Centre govt can include new commodities as and when the need arises and exclude them from the list once the situation gets improved.

 - Under the Act, the govt can also fix the maximum retail price (MRP) of any packaged product that is declared as an “essential commodity”.

 - Under the Essential commodities Act, powers of the Central Government have already been delegated to the States by way of orders from 1972 to 1978.
 The States/UTs may take action against the offenders.

 - When the Centre came to know that the supply of a certain commodity is short due to which its price is spiking, it puts stock-holding limits on it for a specified period.